JakNJills/FCC-Mock-Tribute-Page/README.md

   -Added a navigation bar with links to each section -added buttons to nav bar
   -Styled section headers and mini intros
+  -Get best quality images and make them responsive to resizing

 ### Built with